hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ```

 ### Venn diagrams
-To compare and contrast, we can represent the overlap of significant genes as a Venn diagram using `ggvenn`.
+Let's start with a quic look at overlapping genes between the two different approaches.
+We can represent the overlap of significant genes as a Venn diagram using `ggvenn`.

 ```r
 # Subset to significant genes